prashanth018/GSoC-21/README.md

 ### Matrix exponentiation using Scaling and Squaring Algorithm
 PR: [#17523](https://github.com/chapel-lang/chapel/pull/17523)
+This PR incorporates the implementation of expm method which takes in a Square Matrix A as an input and returns the exponential of the Matrix.
+Input matrix can be of any data type.
+This PR also incorporates the cosm and sinm functionality which returns the cos and sin of the input matrix respectively.
+This PR includes sincos functionality which just calls sinm and cosm internally and returns the sin and cos of a Matrix.
+This PR also includes tests for the expm, sinm and cosm tested over various input matrices like: Gradient Matrix, Edge Detection Matrix, Identity Matrix and various other forms of Matrices over various other data types.

 ### Matrix Exponentials - Performance & LAPACK based solvePQ
 PR: [#17966](https://github.com/chapel-lang/chapel/pull/17966)